entigolabs/entigo-k8s-gitops/readme.md

 ### argocd-update

 Updates an ArgoCD application.
 Combines argocd-get, git update and argocd-sync commands.
-Either Git Key or Git Username and Password must be provided.
+Git Key File and/or Git Username and Password must be provided.

 OPTIONS:
 * app-name - **Required**, name of the ArgoCD application [$APP_NAME]